michaelkyu/MobMess/README.md

 1. Identify a non-redundant subset of plasmids from an input set of plasmid sequences.
 MobMess aligns every pair of sequences using [MUMmer4](https://mummer4.github.io/), and then clusters sequences that are highly similar along their entire lengths.
 MobMess then chooses one sequence to represent each cluster.

-2. Infer "plasmid systems", an evolutionary phenomenon in which a "backbone plasmid" with core genes acquires accessory genes to form "compound plasmids".
+2. Infer "plasmid systems", which is an evolutionary phenomenon in which a "backbone plasmid" with core genes acquires accessory genes to form "compound plasmids".

 Here's a toy diagram of a plasmid system.